 Artist and environmental activist

-Manda's practice intersects art, science, and community engagement through material investigation, research, and environmental/biological content.
-Central themes to the work include: Conservation, Extinct/Extant Mammals, Paleontology, Taphonomy (the study of the processes by which an organism is buried, decays and becomes fossilized), Decomposition, Recycled and Repurposed found objects.
+Manda's practice intersects artistic process, the sciences, and community engagement through material investigation, research, and environmental/biological content.
+Central themes to the work include: Conservation, Mammalian Lineage, Paleontology, Taphonomy (the study of the processes by which an organism is buried, decays and becomes fossilized), Decomposition, and Re-purposed Found Objects.
+She further explores and questions the process of artmaking itself in relation to content and context.

 The studio has become laboratory to research and experiment with materials.
-Manda makes her own encaustic, concrete, and some of her own oil paints, while also using local small business oil paints and citrus oil thinner.
-Honey, fair trade coffees, curbside found objects, litter from hikes and beach cleanups, cleaned bone from deceased animals or found bone, and charcoal/graphite make up the list of materials in use.
+Manda makes her own encaustics, oyster concrete, and handmade papers, while also using local small business oil paints and citrus oil thinner.
+Honey, fair trade coffees, curbside found objects, non-point source pollution from hikes and beach cleanups, cleaned bone from deceased animals, and charcoal/graphite make up the list of materials in use.
 The evolution of the studio practice is ongoing, seeking to make the creation of the piece a little more earth-friendly, while trying not to compromise the integrity of the art.
 Not a perfect practice, but a journey to research and share studio experimentation and affects on the art and environment.

-Manda received a Master of Science in Arts Administration from Drexel University.
-Her thesis research explored the role of art in the global climate change movement through artist and scientist interviews.
+Manda received a Master of Science in Arts Administration for Non-Profits from Drexel University.
+Her thesis research explored the role of art in the global climate change movement through artist and scientist interviews across the United States and Europe.
 Research included the need, barriers, artist/scientist relationship, funding, and impact of art that addresses climate change.

-Manda is a co-founder and also the Operations & Development Director at Frontline Arts, a NJ-based non-profit arts organization.
+Manda is Executive Director and co-founder of Frontline Arts, a NJ-based non-profit arts organization.
 Our mission is to ignite awareness of critical issues and encourage public involvement by supporting socially engaged artists and projects, with a focus on participatory art, to connect and build communities and amplify marginalized voices.

 She is an active freelance grant writer and non-profit consultant for the arts sector.